Deepening the sense of who we are and who we are called to be.

 Sacraments (whole school): Preparation to receive the Sacraments of Baptism, First Holy Communion and Reconciliation.

 Mentoring (Years 10+): Senior pupils can receive mentoring to help them with their spiritual journey and leadership.

 Craig Lodge Retreat (Years 10+): This is a retreat to the Craig Lodge House of Prayer in the Scottish Highlands, which is the home of Mary’s Meals, one of the School’s main charities.

-Chaplaincy Pre-Reps and Reps: Year 11 and Sixth form can take on a number of spiritual leadership positions in the School including the Common Home Committee, Student Liturgy team, House Chaplaincy reps and prefects.
+Chaplaincy Pre-Reps and Reps: Year 11 and Sixth Form students can take on a number of spiritual leadership positions in the School including the Common Home Committee, Student Liturgy team, House Chaplaincy reps and prefects.